shubhamrawal/markr/README.md

 2. An SQL database was chosen over NoSQL because the data is well structured and perfectly suited for storing grades.

+3. The simplest approach would have been to go through the marks in each **POST** request and insert/update them in the database.
+When a user needed to **GET** the aggregate, they would be computed then and the result returned back to the user.

-3. The database schema was designed with an aggregate table for keeping track of test aggregates (warehouse db style architecture).
-The number of reads to the database will be much greater than the number of writes - which will help mitigate the higher costs of keeping the aggregate table updated.
+4. The approach I decided to go with was to design a database schema with an aggregate table for keeping track of test aggregates (warehouse db style architecture).
+My assumptions was that the number of reads to the database will be much greater than the number of writes - which will help mitigate the higher costs of keeping the aggregate table updated.

-4. In a real-world scenarion the aggregate table would not be updated with every results entry.
+5. In a real-world scenario the aggregate table would not be updated with every **POST** request.
 For the purposes of this prototype, that is how it is implemented.
 A different update approach could be adopted for future development.

-5. It is hypothesised that imports to the database would be largely done test-wise.
+6. It is hypothesised that imports to the database would be largely done test-wise.
 For example, markers uploading all the results for a test at the end of marking.
 The approach breaks up the data into test-wise results and does a batch insert for all the results for the same test.

-6. The results aggregate request is a simple **GET** request to the database and is done on a per test basis.
+7. The results aggregate request is a simple **GET** request to the database and is done on a per test basis - without requiring any further computations.

-7. Depending on the dataset, if the imports happen irregularly and in small batches, a better approach would be to insert new results and update the old ones.
+8. Depending on the context and the dataset, if the imports happen irregularly and in small batches, a better approach would be to insert new results and update the old ones.
 The tests associated with these results would be flagged as _dirty_ to be updated later.
 This could be done before the reports are generated.

-8. For a real-time dashboard, the approach would depend on the requirements again.
+9. For a real-time dashboard, the approach would depend on the requirements again.
 Considering, the marks are not time sensitive information - like sensor data from a safety critical system, we could keep the aggregate table approach and update the test information every so often.
 If we want truly real-time updates, we could look at a streaming data approach (however, that is unlikely to be the case as marks would not be updated as often).

-9. The testing is very minimal at the moment - the prototype would benefit greatly from more extensive testing.
+10. The testing is very minimal at the moment - the prototype would benefit greatly from more extensive testing.